The USS Hancock (CV-19) was an Essex-class aircraft carrier. Such a ship was responsible for the good maintenance of aircraft on board.

 Have You Been Exposed to Asbestos on the USS Hancock (CV-19)?

-If you think that your livelihood has been affected by the asbestos exposure you suffered during service, we can help you find experienced asbestos attorneys.
+If you have cancer due to the asbestos exposure you suffered during service, we can help you find experienced asbestos attorneys.
 To learn more, call us at 760.621.6147.